 If you’re unsure of the account holders name or account number, contact the person or business you’re paying directly to get the correct details.
 Ask for the full account holder name and number registered to the bank account.
 For businesses, this may, or may not, be the same name as their trading name.

-From the end of November, the Confirmation of Payee service will allow people to check if account names and account numbers match before making a payment.
+The Confirmation of Payee service allows people to check if account names and account numbers match before making a payment.
 This reduces the risk of making a mistake and paying the wrong person, and can help to avoid scams.
 To get paid quickly and easily, you must provide the right account information.
 Where before you might have shared only your account number, now, you must share the correct account number and full name registered to that account.
 If customers enter the wrong account holder name, they may be notified that the details don’t match and advised to contact the person or business they are trying to pay.

 Where before you may have shared your initials or a nickname, you now need to share the full name registered to the account.